eevee/floof/docs/developers/authentication.rst

 3. Authentication mechanism and status identifiers, currently prefixed with ``trusted:``.
-These indicate the currently valid credential tokens and their properties, such as whether an OpenID verification was preformed 'recently'.  e.g.:
+These indicate the currently valid credential tokens and their properties, such as whether a BrowserID or OpenID verification was preformed 'recently'.  e.g.:

    -  ``trusted:cert``
    -  ``trusted:openid``
    -  ``trusted:openid_recent``
+   -  ``trusted:browserid``
+   -  ``trusted:browserid_recent``

 4. Authentication setting identifiers, prefixed with ``auth:``.
 These indicate properties of a user's authentication settings, such as whether a